National Small-bore Rifle Association: Post-War

-During the Second World War, the Society suspended all airgun events to focus solely on cartridge shooting.
-Post-war the Association showed little interest in redeveloping it.
+During the Second World War, the society suspended all airgun events to focus solely on cartridge shooting.
+Post-war the association showed little interest in redeveloping it.
 This gap was filled by the emergence of the Air Rifle Clubs Association (ARCA) in the 1960s.
 This led to a split where the NSRA was the recognised authority for international small-bore and airgun shooting despite ARCA being the de facto domestic authority on airgun shooting.
 This changed with the recognition of ARCA by the Central Council for Physical Recreation following an intervention by CCPR chairman the Duke of Edinburgh.
 CCPR recognition led to a rebrand from ARCA to the National Air Rifle and Pistol Association (NARPA).
 NARPA organised a National Airgun Championship, initially at Rushden, Northamptonshire, and later at RAF Cosford in Shropshire.
 Under pressure from this new organisation the NSRA launched their own British Air Gun Championships in 1974 with the inaugural meeting held at the National Sports Centre for Wales, in Sophia Gardens, Cardiff, and remaining there until 1990 when it was held in Manchester ahead of the 1991 European Air Gun Championships which were held in the same Manchester venue.
 In 1980 NARPA closed, with the NSRA absorbing their responsibilities.

 Over the decades, various attempts were made to establish a National Range for the hosting of Small-bore Meetings.
-In 1977 a demountable range was developed that could be erected annually on Bisley's Century Range, and the Society (now renamed the NSRA) made the decision to leave London for the last time, setting up base in 1980 on Bisley Camp which was rapidly being developed as a National Shooting Centre.
+In 1977 a demountable range was developed that could be erected annually on Bisley's Century Range, and the society (now renamed the NSRA) made the decision to leave London for the last time, setting up base in 1980 on Bisley Camp which was rapidly being developed as a National Shooting Centre.

 In 1991, the purpose-built National Indoor Shooting Centre was opened at Aldersley Leisure Village near Wolverhampton.
-The centre was located adjacent to a 100yard small-bore range operated by Wolverhampton Smalbore Rifle Association and hosted local clubs but also provided a more central location for the British Air Gun Championships, which were held there between 1992 and 2001, moving to Bisley in 2002 following the opening of the Lord Roberts Centre.
+The centre was located adjacent to a 100yard small-bore range operated by Wolverhampton Smallbore Rifle Association and hosted local clubs but also provided a more central location for the British Air Gun Championships, which were held there between 1992 and 2001, moving to Bisley in 2002 following the opening of the Lord Roberts Centre.
 Opening in 2001, the LRC was a state-of-the-art small-bore and airgun range complex constructed for the 2002 Commonwealth Games, featuring an Olympic-grade Sius Ascor electronic scoring system and office space for the NSRA.
 The NSRA offices moved from "Lord Roberts House", a building just inside the entrance to Bisley Camp.
 This office was sold to the Clay Pigeon Shooting Association, who moved to the camp from leased premises in Corby and renamed the building "Edmonton House".